cherose-sem/UFO_Compilation/Blog/README.md

 #2 M
--	Some time the system is interrupted and out of reach or loses some data, without developer know about it -These web site that are discontinued or lose information will lose their customers
+-	Some time the system is interrupted and out of reach or loses some data, without developer know about it
+- These web site that are discontinued or lose information will lose their customers
 -	Server monitoring system, whenever an error occurs on one of your server services or your server is interrupted and out of reach, and ultimately affects hackers, You will be notified.
 -	Monitoring the system's performance with Prometheus and Grafana solve the problem